 Community & Public Health

-While research studies can ultimately benefit the community, many nutritional science professionals choose to interact with the public in a more direct way.
+While research studies can ultimately benefit the community, many nutrition science professionals choose to interact with the public in a more direct way.
 They do so usually by creating and/or implementing educational workshops and meal plans.
 Nutritional scientists can focus on educating or helping a specific type of population like geriatric, low income, or women, infants, and children (WIC).

-Workshops allow you to educate people about what their bodies need in order to function properly, what healthy foods are, and where to find these foods.
+Workshops allow you to educate people about what their bodies need to function properly, what healthy foods are, and where to find these foods.
 You could also create balanced meal plans for schools, prisons, or for congregate meal programs for the elderly like “Meals on Wheels.”

 Animal nutrition is yet another area that nutrition scientists are needed in.
 In this sub-field, you can help pet owners and animal professionals alike understand what nutrients an animal needs in order to thrive.
-This knowledge can be especially helpful in rescue scenarios, and the animal does not have easy access to foods that are in their natural diet.
-Research done by animal nutritionists allows animal caretakers to know what nutrients that may need to be supplemented so as to prevent them from becoming ill.
+This knowledge can be especially helpful in rescue scenarios, where the animal does not have easy access to foods that are in their natural diet.
+Research done by animal nutritionists allows animal caretakers to know what nutrients may need to be supplemented so as to prevent them from becoming ill.
 As an animal nutritionist or dietitian, you can work as a private consultant, with veterinarians, in research and academia, zoos, animal welfare organizations, or with animal food companies.

 Medicine & Healthcare

 A bachelor’s degree program in nutrition science can give you a solid foundation in subjects like biology, biochemistry, molecular biology, chemistry, physics, statistics, and physiology.
 With this knowledge, many students choose and are able to go into medical, dental, or veterinary school.
-You can also continue your education in other areas of healthcare like physical therapy, pharmacology, or become a physician’s assistant.
+You can also continue your education in other areas of healthcare like physical therapy and pharmacology, or become a physician’s assistant.